 CAN THEY SUE TINDER?

-The women featured in Netflix’s The Tinder Swindler would likely have a hard time filing a personal injury claim against the alleged con-artist, Simon Leviev.
-Even if they were able to prove that his conduct met the standards for negligent infliction of emotional distress, or intentional infliction of emotional distress, the legal advice we discussed in this blog only apply to the State of Utah in the United States.
+The women featured in Netflix’s The Tinder Swindler would likely have a hard time filing a personal injury claim against the alleged con artist, Simon Leviev.
+Even if they were able to prove that his conduct met the standards for negligent infliction of emotional distress or intentional infliction of emotional distress, the legal advice we discussed in this blog only applies to the State of Utah in the United States.
 Depending on what countries the women are from, filing a personal injury claim may not be an option.

 WE STAND WITH THE VICTIMS